This post was updated on June 16, 2022.

 - Product suggestions

-These happen over days or even weeks, because most prospects are not ready to buy from you at first glance, especially if they’re only just becoming aware of you.
-Thus, the funnel has several customer relationship-building “touches” that happen in each stage.
+These happen over days or even weeks because most prospects aren’t ready to buy from you at first glance, especially if they’re only just becoming aware of you.
+Thus, the funnel has several customer relationship-building “touches” at each stage.

-You create a sales funnel primarily with two things:
+You create a sales funnel primarily with 2 things: